‘Objects for an Ideal Home’

 Object #1 from the 'Objects for an Ideal Home' series by Copenhagen photographer Kasper Bergholt.

-The ‘Objects for an Ideal Home’ series is inspired by a 1999 music album — in the electronica genre, as it was labeled in the mid 90s — by that name.
+The ‘Objects for an Ideal Home’ series is inspired by a 1999 music album, in the electronica genre, as it was labeled in the mid-90s, by that name.

-Via Jeremy Deller’s solo exhibition at Kunsthal Charlottenborg
+Jeremy Deller’s exhibition at Kunsthal Charlottenborg

-Also see: Copenhagen photographer ~ Bergholt Photography
+Also see: Copenhagen Photographer, Kasper Bergholt

 Serpentine South Gallery, Kensington Gardens

-Thomas Knak might have borrowed the title from an 1991 exhibition at the Serpentine South Gallery in Kensington Gardens, London, ‘Objects for the Ideal Home’, subtitled ‘The Legacy of Pop Art’, with a minor difference between the definite and the indefinite article (‘an’ vs ‘the’).
+Thomas Knak might have borrowed the title from the 1991 exhibition at the Serpentine South Gallery in Kensington Gardens, London, ‘Objects for the Ideal Home’, subtitled ‘The Legacy of Pop Art’, with a minor difference between the definite and the indefinite article (‘an’ vs ‘the’).

-Sea Urchin | Object #1b
+Sea Urchin | Object #1a

-Kasper Bergholt: 'Objects for an Ideal Home' #1 - Sea Urchin.
+'Objects for an Ideal Home' #1 - Sea Urchin.

 Taku Hyodo Tube Amplifier | Object #10